 - Phosphorus -- for several different types of cough, most particularly a dry, harsh cough described as a persistent tickle with sharp chest pain signified by the individual clutching his or her painful chest.
 This remedy is most appropriate for individuals who are often worn out and exhausted, have undue anxiety, even fear of death, and require a lot of reassurance.

 - Spongia.
 For harsh, barking cough that produces no mucus and is associated with a tickling in the throat or chest that worsens when lying down and improves when the individual eats or drinks warm liquids.
 This remedy is often used when Aconite is unsuccessful.

-Chest rubs -- Use 3 - 6 drops of essential oil (camphor, thyme, eucalyptus, rosemary) with 1 Tbs. food-grade oil (almond, flax, or olive).
+Chest rubs -- Use 3 to 6 drops of essential oil (camphor, thyme, eucalyptus, rosemary) with 1 tbs. food-grade oil (almond, flax, or olive).
 Avoid getting essential oils in the eyes.
 Make sure the mixture is not too strong, as it could irritate the respiratory tract.
 Do not give essential oils by mouth because they can be toxic.

-Place 3 - 6 drops of essential oil in a humidifier or a warm bath.
+Place 3 to 6 drops of essential oil in a humidifier or a warm bath.